 Meanwhile, some things that have drawn our attention when exchanging views with friends in the industry or reading aviation-related research:

 - Airlines are investing in customer communication related to new destinations and the new processes they are putting in place to engage customers and retain them in a post-COVID-19 world.
 Some ideas distilled from our interactions with the airline and hospitality industry include:

-- Create and publicise new no-touch processes, especially in areas such as automated baggage handling, biometric based check ins, remote processes for employees to minimize physical presence and interaction
+- Create and publicize new no-touch processes, especially in areas such as automated baggage handling, biometric based check ins, remote processes for employees to minimize physical presence and interaction

 - Work with airports to create touchless, biometrics-based boarding gates manned by robots